- Professor: Allen Downey, email@example.com,

 class time); the load should be spread evenly across the semester.

-quizzes, homeworks, the project, and an additional factor that
+exam scores, quizzes, homeworks, and an additional factor that

-progress and effort, and your contribution to the educational goals of
+your progress and effort, and your contribution to the educational

-intended to help figure out how things are going, so they make up a
+are intended to help both you and me figure out how things

-and Monday 6 November.
-The final exam will
+class meeting and will take 50 minutes.
+The final exam will be

 weekly homeworks that are meant to give you an opportunity to apply